madiodio/inline-svg-react/README.md

 ``PropTypes.number``

-Inline-svg-react can adds width and height to your SVG element to keeps its styling consistent.
+Inline-svg-react can adds width and height to your wrapper element to keeps its styling consistent.

 ### label (Optional)